 Now, to explain this next role of a buyer’s agent, let’s go back to Simon Loo—particularly into what he does to spot patterns in the market.

 And any good buyer’s agent should be able to spot patterns and trends in the market, especially when working with investors.
 And how Simon does that is through research and attention to detail.

 Indeed, capable buyer’s agents like Simon makes sure to look at the market trends and assess patterns.
-They evaluate them and see if potential properties you are eyeing to buy are positively geared, suitable for your portfolio, and aligned with your long-term investment goals.
+They evaluate them and see if potential properties you are eyeing to buy are—

 You have to remember: The property market isn’t static.

 On a macro level, the property market has its ups and downs over time.
 When you boil down to the micro level, you will see that every suburb has its own localised market.
 Examining these markets helps you to identify patterns that you can leverage when buying.